NEWS

 Our unique model is tailored to fit the active schedules of today’s writers, allowing students to study from anywhere in the world through online workshops, while not sacrificing invaluable face-to-face instruction with faculty, guest authors, and peers facilitated through three annual Texas-based writers retreats.

-With our accelerated, low-residency model, students earn a 45-credit-hour terminal degree in Creative Writing in less than two years.
-Across six residencies, students will gain 30 credit hours of intensive residential classes, providing essential foundations for the 15 credit hours of online courses that supplement the in-person instruction (learn more about the courses offered).
+With our accelerated, low-residency model, students earn a 45-credit-hour terminal degree in Creative Writing in about two years.
+Across four residencies, students will gain 30 credit hours of intensive residential classes, providing essential foundations for the 15 credit hours of online courses that supplement the in-person instruction (learn more about the courses offered).

 MFA in Creative Writing — Sample Schedule